-BMP A type of image format.
-The standard Windows Bit Map format used for MS-DOS/Windows-compatible computers efficient data storage.
+A type of image format.
+"JPEG" is the abbreviation of Joint Photographic Experts Group.
+JPEG compression offers efficient data storage.
 The data not required for displaying the image is identified and deleted.
 Since the data is deleted, JPEG algorithms are said to be irreversible.
 This means that once the image is compressed, the decompressed image it is not the same as the original image.